monastri/monastri.github.io/quotes.md

 a carbon tax/sympathize with the Palestinians over the Israelis/want to privatize Social Security/insert your pet issue here)."
 It’s such an interesting statement, because it has three layers of meaning.

-The first layer is the literal meaning of the words: *I lack the knowledge and understanding to figure this out*.
+The first layer is the literal meaning of the words: <em>I lack the knowledge and understanding to figure this out<\em>.
 But the second, intended meaning is the opposite: *I am such a superior moral being that I cannot even imagine the cognitive errors or moral turpitude that could lead someone to such obviously wrong conclusions*.
 And yet, the third, true meaning is actually more like the first: *I lack the empathy, moral imagination or analytical skills to attempt even a basic understanding of the people who disagree with me*.